The following post first appeared on my Bluegrass Dispatches blog at the Center for Teaching Quality.

 Yes, it’s great to make informed instructional decisions based on what we know, but you’ll be hard pressed to convince me that teaching and learning is best served by examining quantitative data.
 Can meaningful experience in the classroom really be distilled to multiple choice data?

 More educators should ask why? when it comes to quantitative data, like Esther Quintero questions in her Answer Sheet column at the Washington Post.
 “Excessive faith in data crunching as a tool for making decisions has interfered with the important task of asking the fundamental questions in education, such as whether we are looking for answers in the right places, and not just where it is easy (e.g., standardized test data),” she writes.
-Quintero is right–we aren’t collected the right data or asking the right questions.
+Quintero is right–we often aren’t collecting the right data or asking the right questions.

 - Let’s talk about why we collect certain types of data.
 Let’s talk about embracing qualitative observations as an alternative or supplement to narrowly-defined multiple choice data.